unixcharles/refinerycms-music/readme.md

 - A description
 - Name of the artist/song title
+- You can choose your player
-- Flash player (it use dewplayer-mini.swf from dewplayer, no javascript dependancy)
+  - dewplayer-mini.swf from dewplayer, no javascript dependancy ( settings not work actually )
+  - player.swf from wpaudioplayer, no javascript dependancy ( not work for me file not found)
 - A link to the MP3 file (that you can disable)

 The admin interface allow you to create new song and change to colors/settings/size of the flash player.

-## Need to know
+## Todo:

-This plugin is not finish some problem with route need to be fix
+- Support settings of dewplayer
+- Fix wpaudioplayer bug file not found

+## Change log:

+- Support rails 3 and latest version of refinerycms
+- Support gem Installation using Bundler
+- Use i18n for multilanguage support

 ## Credit